Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 "For Christ said in the very same place, including both in one and the same sentence: 'So these will

-both must be understood as 'long,' but having an end, or else as 'everlasting' without an end.
-For
+must be understood as 'long,' but having an end, or else as 'everlasting' without an end.
+For they

-they are matched with each other.
+are matched with each other.
 In one clause eternal punishment, in the other eternal life.
-(To
+(To say)

-say) 'eternal life shall be without end, (but) eternal punishment will have an end' is utterly absurd.
+'eternal life shall be without end, (but) eternal punishment will have an end' is utterly absurd.
+Hence,

-Hence, since eternal life of the saints will be without end, eternal punishment also will surely have
+since eternal life of the saints will be without end, eternal punishment also will surely have no end,

 Based on common logic, his argument is sound.
 If life is eternal then judgment must be so also.
 If life is